xelatihy/yocto-gl/docs/yocto_gl.md

 bool get_key(gl_window* win, int key);
 ~~~

-Check if a key is pressed (not all keys are supported)
+Check if a key is pressed (not all keys are supported).

 #### Function take_screenshot4b()